Arizona Pool Leagues

 All the rules in this section are the Official AZPL Rules.
 They are the result of years of accumulated experience and input from players, Boards and League Operators.
 Fairness to players of all abilities was the prime consideration for adoption or rejection of a rule or procedure.
 The general rules are as follows:

-2. AGE REQUIREMENTS - You must be at least 21 years of age with the exception of our In-House Divisions.
+2. AGE REQUIREMENTS - You must be at least 10 years of age and have permission from the bar/hall to be allowed to play.
 Players under 21 must be in the presence of their parents if they wish to play.

 3. BYES - Some divisions may start with a bye (a bye is a missing team), or a bye may appear in a division because a team dropped out.
 Concerning scheduling and byes: